sonofmorris-sf/Remote-Neural-Monitoring-Platform-Release-Notes/README.md

 ## Overview
 [Provide a brief overview of the release and its significance.]
 Before we officially implode, we squashed a few bugs and made a few tweaks to the management UI.
 But forgot about it, because we won't be around to support the product anymore.
 Bye bye, 10 Downing Street!
 It's been a torturous journey!
+Bye bye, Audio function that makes things sound so close, but it is just an illusion i.e. Cadillac Diesel, Mercedes 300D.
 ## New Features
 - [Feature 1 description]
 - [Feature 2 description]